 We need to stand strong and hold this movement accountable to the standards of peace.
 I encourage you to reject the message of any protest that is not peaceful and to remind people that the nonviolent way is the only way of truth.

 Do you believe black lives matter?
 If you do, cause no harm.

 Erica Rosi Tham

 By the way, I created my own Peace sign here.
 I encourage anyone who wants to post a sign or counter-protest to choose peace, specifically opposition to night-time protesting, damage of any kind and the carrying of weapons.
-While "support the police" is a powerful statement, it is polarizing.
+While "support the police" is a necessary statement while de-funding is on the table, it is polarizing.
 I do support the police in Seattle because I believe they have shown super-human restraint while being constantly provoked.
 It is not fair to poke someone all day every day and then complain that the person slapped you.
 However, the wise approach is to meet this movement at a viable halfway point which could shift peoples' mindsets away from violence.
 Peace is what is most important right now--for all of us, especially the young people who are protesting because most of them are just college students who are way too close to a dangerous fire.